srobo/volunteer-emails/SR2024/2024-03-26-volunteer-briefing-and-safeguarding.md

 **If you can no longer attend the competition, please email me ASAP so I can reassign your roles!**

 ## Briefing Call
-In preparation for the competition, we'll be hosting a **volunteer briefing call** next weekend **at 8pm UK Time on Saturday the 6th** on this link:
+In preparation for the competition, we'll be hosting a **volunteer briefing call** next weekend **at 8pm UK Time on Saturday the 6th of April** on this link:

  <!--meet link censored -->